MicrosoftDocs/intellicode/CONTRIBUTING.md

     - **VS Code Version:**  VS Code for Mac, VS Code for Windows, and version number
     - **OS and Version:** Windows 7/8/8.1/10, macOS Sierra/High Sierra
-    - **VS IntelliCode and Python Extension versions:** Mention the version you installed with your VS/VSCode
+    - **VS IntelliCode and Python or Java Extension versions:** Mention the version you installed with your VS/VSCode
-    - **Target Platform/Language:** for example, Python
+    - **Target Platform/Language:** for example, Python, Java, or TypeScript/JavaScript
     - **Repro steps:** Give as much detail as you can about what you did when the bug happened, and whether you can easily reproduce it

 3. **Attach logs:** Paste in the logs you captured at step 1.